 How Does Deployment Affect Marriage?

 If you think deployment will only hurt your marriage, here’s some future hindsight: it can be one of the best things for your marriage.
 You can look back years from now and see how deployments strengthened your relationship and yourselves as individuals.
-Rather than thinking about how it could negatively affect your marriage, find evidence today for how what you’re going through is strengthening your marriage.
-(Doing so is one of the best ways for how to deal with deployment separation.)
+Rather than thinking about how it could lead to marriage problems after deployment, find evidence today for how what you’re going through is strengthening your marriage.
 If you need some inspiration, here’s how deployment has affected my marriage in the best ways possible.

 1. My husband and I do not take our time together for granted.
 We treasure our time together, a gift we’ve received from spending time apart during deployments.